web3dozie/CSC289_GROUP2/testcase-uat/Testing_documentation.md

 ## 1. Test Plan (UAT Scope)
 - **Objective**: Validate that end users can log in to the TMS, add/edit/delete tasks, and toggle UI modes (Dark/Light).
 - **In Scope**:
-  - Login with 4-digit PIN
+  - Login with 4-8 digit PIN
   - Task creation
   - Task editing
   - Task deletion